Sorry that this comment is a bit long, but worth going into in detail I think ...

 First off, I believe the Buddha himself sat that way because, well, he needed to sit some way

 for hours on end -- and the "lotus position" was then the custom in India for how people sat on the ground and very good for marathon sitting.
-It is a good way to sit on a rock or under a tree, which is what folks did back then (in fact, he may have sat with his posterior flat on the ground, by the way, without a cushion or 'Zafu' ... which is very different from how we sit).
+It is a good way to sit on a rock or under a tree, which is what folks did back then (in fact, he may have sat with his posterior flat on the ground, by the way, or on a short pile of grass without a cushion or 'Zafu' ... which is very different from how we sit).
 As I said, it is very balanced and stable.
 But there is no evidence in the early Sutras and Shastras that he himself ever focused on the position itself as having some special power, always emphasizing the philosophical and psychological aspects of Buddhist philosophy far over the purely physical.
 Certainly, he did not encourage engaging in any other yoga positions as were common in India at the time (e.g., we do not stand on our heads as a normal part of practice), so I do not think he was a great proponent of the positional type of yoga itself.

 When Buddhism spread to China, Japan and other countries, I believe that people continued to follow the custom.
-However, even then there has been a tremendous degree of small variations in the details of the Lotus Posture, e.g., hand position, back angle and such.
+However, even then there have been a tremendous degree of small variations in the details of the Lotus Posture, e.g., hand position, back angle and such.

 ).
 I have seen Japanese get the same way about the proper way to wear socks and enter an elevator.
 Here is that wonderful short film that makes fun of it (I know that you have seen it 100 times):